 So if you can manage to keep your pet engaged with a lot of games, toys, playtime, and interaction, you will not be running into any behavioral problems on the part of the dog.

-Before you make a decision on whether the Rattle will make a fitting pet to adjust with your lifestyle, you should familiarize yourself with the basic information and characteristics about this breed.
+Before you decide on whether the Rattle will make a fitting pet to adjust with your lifestyle, you should familiarize yourself with the basic information and characteristics of this breed.

 The Rattle Puppies – Before You Buy…